A place to share thoughts and ideas about Dungeons and Dragons

 Note regarding components: Retrieving the required material (M) component from a pocket or pouch is included in the “Cast a Spell” action.
 If the spell also has a somatic (S) component, you can perform the required hand gestures while holding the material component in that same hand.
 Therefore, if you are holding two weapons, or a weapon and a shield, at the beginning of your turn, you can sheath one weapon (refer to “interact with one object” above) and then draw the material component and cast the spell all in the same round.
 [A material component is not consumed with the casting of the spell, unless the spell description specifically says that it is.]

 Rather than performing any other action, you spend the entire round moving.
 This allows you to move twice as far this round.
 It is effectively a double move action.
+[You use your dash action to move your speed then use your move to go that distance again.]

 If you start the round within 5 feet of an opponent that can see you, you can use this action to move away from him without provoking an opportunity attack.
+[The disengage action does not include a move.
+You use the disengage action to avoid an opportunity attack while you use your move to travel up to your speed.]

 This is a total defense action.
 You spend the round trying to avoid being hit.
 Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker, and you make Dexterity saving throws with advantage.